niorad/frootchain/README.md

 ## Dependencies/Prerequisites
 - Currently the only dependency is fswatch, which is needed for watching file-changes on macOS and Linux.
 The Windows-Version works without it.
-- If you get DLL-Errors on Windows, try installing the Windows-10 Standalone SDK from https://developer.microsoft.com/de-de/windows/downloads/windows-10-sdk
+- If you get SASSC-DLL-Errors on Windows, try installing the Windows-10 Standalone SDK from https://developer.microsoft.com/de-de/windows/downloads/windows-10-sdk